 - All goods sent for job work must be accompanied by a challan.

-The challan issued must include the below particulars:
+The challan must include the following details:

-- Date and number of the delivery challan
+- Date and number of delivery challan.

-- Name, address, and GSTIN of the consigner and consignee
+- Name, address, and GSTIN of the consigner and consignee.

-- HSN code, description, and quantity of goods
+- HSN code, description, and quantity of goods.

-- Taxable value, tax rate, tax amount – CGST, SGST, IGST, UTGST separately
+- Taxable value, tax rate, tax amount – CGST, SGST, IGST, UTGST separately.

-- The place of supply and signature
+- The place of supply and signature.

 GST Rates on Job work